About Brandy Wheeler

 Buy Michigan Made

 The best part about farmer’s markets is the opportunity to buy local.
-Whether we’re talking fruits or vegetables, beer or wine, soaps or lotions, salt or sugar, buying locally-produced goods supports the area economy.
+Whether we’re talking fruits or vegetables, beer or wine, soaps or lotions, salt or sugar, buying locally-produced goods supports the area’s economy.

-Not only do farmer’s markets offer fresh food, local brews, and natural products, they also provide great entertainment!
-With vendors that are so good you can’t say no, we are used to watching our money turn to fruit, and occasionally, watch it DISAPPEAR like magic.
+Not only do farmer’s markets offer fresh food, local brews, and natural products—they also provide great entertainment!
+With vendors that are so good you can’t say no, we are used to watching our money turn to fruit and occasionally watch it disappear like magic.

 Visit a Farmer’s Market in Near You